woojoo666/arcana-notes/notes11.md

 Now we don't have to worry about private arguments This is essentially a **closure**

+(we actually explored this in the previous section "Calling instead of Cloning for Passing in Private Data")

 What if we want to turn an existing API with public args, and hide them This is a little more annoying
 We have to transfer the properties manually, and we can choose not to transfer some properties
 //TODO: EXAMPLE
 One downside is that private properties are not transferred

-It seems like we are seeing the case of shared private properties not being transfered a lot In fact, at any point, the caller can always be hiding the child or transforming the child, and in those cases, the shared private property becomes useless
+It seems like we are seeing the case of shared private properties not being transferred a lot In fact, at any point, the caller can always be hiding the child or transforming the child, and in those cases, the shared private property becomes useless
 (talk about the watermark example)
 Transferring shared private properties is just hoping that the caller doesn't do anything to the object afterwards, and exposes it for the callee to be able to access and extract those shared private properties